paganini2008/jellyfish/jellyfish-slf4j/README.md

 ## Configure

-Modify <code>logback.xml</code> and add an appender and make it works
+Modify <code>logback.xml</code> and add an extra appender and make it works

 ``` xml
 <?xml version="1.0" encoding="utf-8" ?>